Cupparamen/Generations-Input-Display/README.md

 - **Interactive Settings Dialog:** A separate SDL window allows users to adjust visual parameters (colors, sizes, pulse rates, etc.) in real time.
 - **File-Based Configuration:** Visual parameters are loaded from and saved to a configuration file (`settings.ini`).

-## Features

-### Changes to the Original
-- **Decoupled D-Pad from the Joystick:** Added independent D-Pad buttons.
-(Toggle coupling with F4.)
-- **Decoupled Triggers and Shoulder Buttons:** Now each trigger and shoulder button has its own visual element.
-- **Fixed Ring Boundary Issue:** Corrected the drawing of the thinner ring line so it no longer exceeds the boundary.

 ### Hotkeys
 - **F1:** Toggle coordinate display.
 - **F2:** Toggle an animated toon in the bottom right corner.